-Dark marketing or ghost marketing relies on the fact that adds that are highly relevant to a target audience are the ones that are the most successful.
+Dark marketing or ghost marketing relies on the fact that adverts that are highly relevant to a target audience are the ones that are the most successful.

 Dark marketing has only been around five years or so, but it has quickly become the most effective form of digital advertising by far.

 In ghost or dark marketing, the objective is to make advertising as efficient as possible by targeting it towards a narrow audience.
 However, while dark marketing is incredibly effective, it does have a shady side and unless you’ve been marooned on a desert island, you’ve probably read about Facebook and Cambridge Analytica, using data without explicit consent to alter the focus of elections.